zelikos/zeliblue/README.md

 There are also some additional flavors of Zeliblue:

+Zeliblue GTS, which is nearly identical to the main image.
+The difference is that GTS follows the latest version of Fedora, minus one.
+In other words, when Zeliblue is on Fedora 39, GTS is on Fedora 38.
+While the main image should work well for most users, GTS is provided for those that desire extra stability.

 Zeliblue Plasma (zeliblue-kinoite) uses the Plasma desktop environment instead of GNOME.
 It replaces multiple apps that are layered into the upstream image with Flatpak equivalents, as well as using `fish` as the default shell in Konsole.

 Zeliblue Deck shares the same core as Zeliblue but with additional customizations to offer a SteamOS-like experience.
 It is functional but very experimental; it shouldn't *break* anything, but, if you're looking for a SteamOS alternative, I'd recommend using [uBlue's Bazzite](https://github.com/ublue-os/bazzite) instead.